jordwest/ipqr/README.md

 Usage of ipqr:
   -h, --host string       Override host.
 This will default to the autodetected IP of this device -n, --interface int     The number of the interface to display.
-Use --list to find the interface number (default -1) -i, --invert            Use if your terminal has a light background -l, --list              Show a complete list of detected network addresses.
+Use --list to find the interface number (default -1) -l, --list              Show a complete list of detected network addresses.
 By default we'll try to auto detect -a, --path string       Specify a path at the end of the URL -p, --port int          The port number to append to the end of the host, if any (default -1)